 “[Angas] excelled at capturing the minute detail of plants, people, objects and landscapes, and rapidly assembled a portfolio of 250 fine watercolours,” says Philip.

-Philip held a small exhibition of Angas’s work in 1985 and since then he has been gathering works from around Australia and putting them in chronological order for his book.
+Philip held a small exhibition of Angas’s work in 1985.
+Since then, he has been gathering works from around Australia and putting them in chronological order for his book.

 “It’s been very fulfilling to be able to gather up all the loose ends and create a narrative of Angas’s encounters with the landscape and Australia’s Indigenous peoples.”